alecthomas/participle/README.md

 <a id="markdown-limitations" name="limitations"></a>
 ## Limitations

 Participle parsers are recursive descent.
-This means that they do not support left recursion.
+Among other things, this means that they do not support left recursion.

 There is an experimental lookahead option for using precomputed lookahead tables for disambiguation.
 You can enable this with the parser option